-We strive to collect, grow, and supply a diverse range of source-identified native plant species to support biodiversity conservation and ecological restoration projects.
+We constantly strive to collect, grow, and supply a diverse range of quality Ontario native plants to support ecological restoration and biodiversity conservation

 It's our reason for being: At St. Williams Nursery & Ecology Centre, we help to protect the natural genetic diversity of local plant species populations to benefit the environment and everyone living in it.

 We seasonally harvest seed and grow a range of Ontario native trees and plants to have ready for the Spring and Fall planting seasons.
 Sign up for our mailing list below for availability updates coming soon.

 We can supply a diversity of grasses, sedges, rushes, and broad-leaf forbs, including native wildflowers that will attract local pollinators.